lolilovers/azurin/docs/TemplateEngine/README.md

+# TemplateEngine

+TemplateEngine is a fork of salesforce/handlebars-php

 ## Getting Started

 At the minimum, we are required to have an array model and a template string.
 Alternatively we can have a file containing handlebars (or html, text, etc) expression.